cu-mkp/m-k-manuscript-data/_texts/p-097r_tl.md

 ## <span class="m">Black varnish</span>

-This is explained at the beginning of the book where you can see that it is being made with some <span class="m">galipot.</span>
+It is said, at the beginning of the book where you can see it, that it is made with <span class="m">galipot</span>.